phuedx/pinc/README.md

-# Micro Device Lab
+# Pi Network Conditioner

 ![An animated gif is worth a thousand words](./README.gif)

 ## What?

-Micro Device Lab (µDL) is an application I made to help me quickly throttle the network connections of a number of mobile devices that're all connected to a Raspberry Pi wireless access point.
+Pi Network Conditioner (PiNC) is an application I made to help me quickly throttle the network connections of a number of mobile devices that're all connected to a Raspberry Pi wireless access point.
 The application runs on the Raspberry Pi, creating and deleting traffic control (TC) queuing disciplines and filters to manage round-trip time (RTT) and bandwidth for each device.

 ## Why?